Robert Durst: 2015 arrest

-On March 14, 2015, a few days after a first-degree murder warrant was signed by a Los Angeles judge alleging a role by Durst in relation to the Berman killing, Durst was arrested by FBI agents at the Canal Street Marriott in New Orleans, where he had registered under the false name "Everette Ward."
+On March 14, 2015, a few days after a first-degree murder warrant was signed by a Los Angeles judge alleging a role by Durst in relation to the Berman killing, Durst was arrested by FBI agents at the JW Marriott in New Orleans, where he had registered under the false name "Everette Ward."
 Durst, who had been tracked to the hotel after making two calls to check his voicemail, was observed wandering aimlessly in the lobby and mumbling to himself, having driven to New Orleans from Houston four days before.

 In addition to a .38 caliber revolver loaded with four live rounds and one spent shell casing, police recovered five ounces of marijuana; Durst's birth certificate and passport; maps of Louisiana, Florida and Cuba; a "flesh-toned" latex mask; the fake Texas ID card used to check into the hotel; a new cell phone; and cash totaling $42,631.
 Police discovered a UPS tracking number, which led to an additional $117,000 cash and a pair of shoes in a package sent to Durst by a friend in New York, which was seized after his arrest.
-Bank statements found in one of Durst's Houston condominia revealed cash withdrawals of $315,000 in little more than a month.
+Bank statements found in one of Durst's Houston condominiums revealed cash withdrawals of $315,000 in little more than a month.
 Durst is believed to have planned to flee to Cuba after The Jinx aired, since the United States and Cuba have no extradition treaty.

 On March 15, New York State Police investigator Joseph Becerra, long involved with the McCormack case and said to have been working closely with the FBI and Los Angeles detectives, removed some sixty file boxes of Durst's personal papers and effects from the home of Durst's friend, Susan T. Giordano, in Campbell Hall, New York.
 All of these items had been sent to Giordano for safekeeping three years prior by Durst's then-wife, Debrah Lee Charatan.
 Also stored at Giordano's residence were videotaped depositions of Durst, his brother Douglas and Charatan, all of which were related to the Black case.

 Los Angeles County Deputy District Attorney John Lewin, in charge of prosecuting Durst, immediately flew to New Orleans after his arrest.
 With Durst's permission, Lewin interviewed him for three hours without a lawyer present.
 The recorded questioning was later introduced as evidence in the Berman trial.
 In regards to the investigation, Lewin claimed to have found information uncovered by the filmmakers of The Jinx to be compelling, and repeatedly flew to New York to interview witnesses, including friends of Durst and Berman's.